nologyRob/Rob-Java-Planning/src/com/company/Day03/Notes - Day03.md

 ### Abstraction:

-- Discuss how we will be acheiving this down the line through the use of abstract classes and interfaces.
+- Discuss how we will be achieving this down the line through the use of abstract classes and interfaces.

 ### Encapsulation: